By Paulina Ngo

-I personally love using live plants in my own tanks, because they provide extra filtration (they soak up nitrogenous wastes) and are great hiding places for shrimp.
+I personally love using live plants to setup a shrimp tank because they provide extra filtration by soaking up nitrogenous wastes and are great hiding places for shrimp.
 They also provide more grazing surfaces, which you can never have too much of.

 Mosses and other low-maintenance plants are great for shrimp tanks because they don’t require too much care, such as extra fertilization, which shrimp can be very sensitive to.
 Mosses also supply a lot of hiding spaces for baby shrimp and freshly molted shrimp.

 Yellow Neocaridina on a moss ledge (Rad Aquatic Designs)

 Floating plants, such as the dwarf water lettuce and amazon frogbit you can see in the photos, are especially great for shrimp since they’re the best plants for soaking up nitrates.
 They also supply some shade for your shrimp and you’ll find that your shrimp love to climb and graze on the roots.